- Written by Dr.Mehmet Demircioglu

 The donor area is limited.
 Once grafts are removed, they cannot be replaced in the donor zone.

-This is why I do not see grafts as numbers on a price list.
+I do not see grafts as numbers on a price list.
 I see them as a limited reserve that must be spent carefully.

 A patient who needs 1500 grafts has a different situation from a patient who may need 6000 grafts across multiple areas.
 A patient who already had surgery has a different risk profile again.